Technical Division Innovative Project Grants

 The following are examples of projects eligible for IPGs:

-- New and unique opportunities to the applying Division
+- New and unique opportunities for a Division

 - Projects designed to recruit new and retain existing Division members

-- Collaborative projects between Divisions and/or Local Sections (see Local Section IPG)
+- Collaborative projects between two or more Divisions

-- Strategic Planning Projects (one every five years)
+- Strategic Planning Projects for Divisional Leadership (once every five years)

-Strategic Planning IPG applications are also accepted biannually, but no more than one (1) strategic planning project may be awarded to a Division within a 5-year period.
+Strategic Planning IPG applications are also accepted biannually, but no more than one (1) strategic planning project may be awarded to a division within a 5-year period.
+The award is limited to $7500, and use of ACS Strategic Planning consultants is strongly encouraged.

-- Divisions may have more than two active projects
+- Divisions may have more than two active projects, but only two standard IPGs at one time.

 - Divisions must be current on their Annual Report and IPG report submissions.

-- No more than one (1) strategic planning project may be awarded within a five year period.
+- No more than one strategic planning project may be awarded within a five-year period.

 - Maximum funding for Strategic Planning projects is $7,500.

-Applications will be graded using the following rubrics.
-A review of these before you begin the application process may prove useful.
+Applications will be graded using the grant rubrics; a review of these before you begin the application process may prove useful.
 Please read and address the categories accordingly.
 Additional requirements are listed below:

 - Clear statement of project’s goal and innovative aspects.